 Additionally, Usher has invested in several entrepreneurial endeavors.
 He owns the record label US Records and a men's cologne line, and is a co-owner of the Cleveland Cavaliers basketball team.

 In the early 2000s, Usher dated Chili, a former member of the all-female group TLC.
 In 2007, he married Tameka Foster.
 Usher and Foster have two children together, Usher Raymond V (born in 2007) and Naviyd Ely Raymond (2008).
+The couple later divorced.

 In July 2012, Foster's 11-year-old son from a previous relationship (Usher's stepson), Kyle Glover, suffered a severe brain injury in a water accident.
 According to several media reports, Glover had been riding on an inflatable tube on Lake Lanier in Atlanta, Georgia, when a jet ski struck him in the head and knocked him unconscious.
 After being rushed to a local hospital, Glover was declared brain dead by doctors.